martinhansdk/Marlin-firmware/README.md

 The schematic for the adding of the inductive ABL sensor is at [Installing an inductive auto bed leveling sensor on the CR-10.pdf](Installing an inductive auto bed leveling sensor on the CR-10.pdf).

-## 3D models for the mechanical modififications
+## 3D models for the mechanical modifications
 The modified fan assembly is a [Petsfang](http://www.dpetsel.com/) which provides much better part cooling.
 Additionally, a filament cleaner and a cable management part has been added.

 The STLs/3MFs for all of these parts is included in [the `upgrades` folder](upgrades).